felix0111/DRSSTC/README.md

 2 packages of 4 parallel 2kV 0.047uF capacitors are in series with the primary coil.
 The resulting total capacitance of 0.094uF seemed to bring the best results.
 I should probably solder them together at some point..
 <img src="https://github.com/user-attachments/assets/7b3c96eb-5ee9-404d-82b3-002ccd50e698" width="500">

 The primary coil also got upgraded to a copper pipe with a diameter of 1cm.
 The fixtures for the pipe are 3D printed.
-This allows for finetuning the primary resonant frequency.
+Having a bare metal coil allows for finetuning the primary resonant frequency but also brings the risk of the secondary arcing to the primary.
+To counteract this, I also added an additional pipe on the outer edge of the primary.
+This pipe is directly connected to ground.
 <img src="https://github.com/user-attachments/assets/ae027b5d-4b96-4669-932b-6b9aedc581db" width="500">

 Two cascading current transformers (with each cascade having ~30 turns) provide a signal for the drivers "over current detection" and feedback for switching at the zero crossings of the oscillation.
 Zero crossing is absolutely necessary for high power switching as it reduces the losses of the H-Bridge to ideally zero (and I think it increases the lifetime).
+The cores for the current transformers are basically just a smaller version of the GDT core.
+B64290L0615 is the exact name of the ferrite core.
+Again, the permeability is important for correct functionality.
+Using a random core will likely give bad signals.
 <img src="https://github.com/user-attachments/assets/473522c6-8707-4c53-9e2e-0cbf2ecee373" width="500">

 After some extensive testing at lower voltages, I just couldnt get the Tesla coil to run without an external feedback signal so I kept using the signal generator.
 At some point I pushed the supply voltage up to mains voltage (230V).
 With a triple breakout point the following picture was taken.